Happy Father Day Gift

 5. Make His Favorite Meal

-A way to dad’s heart is through his stomach, right?
-Make him a delicious meal with a recipe from Food Storage Moms Recipes
+A way to Dad’s heart is through his stomach.
+Make him a delicious meal on his special day with a recipe from Food Storage Moms Recipes A great way to help them remember Father’s Day activities is to prepare dad’s favorite foods.

 6. Have Kids Read To Dad/Grandpa

 Have the kids read a book to him, just because.
-It’s summer, and for many children that means summer reading programs are up and running and offering incentives for kids to read.
-How about picking a book to read to him and take no “commission!”
+It’s summer, and summer reading programs are up and running for many children, offering incentives for kids to read.
+How about picking a book to read to him and taking no “commission!”
 (Maybe even practice it beforehand if it’s a new book.)

 7. Clean His Room